david-liu/hiking/README.md

 ## Run

-you can run code `code/service.py` to crawling the test job website.
+you can run code `[code/service.py](https://github.com/david-liu/job_crawler/blob/master/code/service.py)` to crawling the test job website.

 ```sh
 python code/service.py
 ```

-add the crawling results will been stored in the `job` collection of database 'jobs_db'
+add the crawling results will been stored in MongoDB's database `jobs_db`, and the collection name is `job`

 ## Extension